On the heterogeneous spread of COVID-19 in Chile: Conclusions

 \section{Conclusions}

-COVID-19 spreading depends on multiple factors, including the biological/epidemiological aspects of SARS-CoV-2, human behavior, governmental measures, and characteristics of the affected population.
+COVID-19 spreading \Ri{dynamics depends} on multiple factors, including the biological/epidemiological aspects of SARS-CoV-2, human behavior, governmental \Ri{interventions}, and \Ri{heterogeneities among} the affected population.
 Several research groups have statistically analyzed these factors during pandemic progression, and we carefully included them in our modelling.
-The multi-group SEIRD model used considers the heterogeneous distribution, and dynamic displacement of the Chilean population, grouped in 16 regions, according to the geographical distribution, and also a temporal progression of the taken governmental measures.
+The multi-group SEIRD model used considers the heterogeneous distribution and dynamic displacement of the Chilean population, grouped in 16 regions, and also a \Ri{timeline of the different NPIs enacted by the government.}

-Following the presented results, our model shows to be efficient to the adjustment of the raw data, overcoming challenges as discontinuities and high variability in it, generating simulations that are easy to interpret and project.
+Following the presented results, our model shows to be efficient to the adjustment of the raw data, overcoming challenges as discontinuities and high variability in it, generating simulations that are easy to interpret and project \Rii{with narrow confidence intervals}.
 The measures imposed for a particular region can affect other regions, to a greater or lesser extent depending on their interaction, thus highlighting the need for coordinated governmental actions to control the spread of COVID-19.
 We have shown that the multi-group SEIRD model presented in this work is a useful tool to represent the contribution of each region in a heterogeneously populated country and is helpful to forecast in the short term the evolution of the different population groups.